wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-pid-controller.rst

 In this section, we'll go through some techniques to manually find reasonable values for the gains in a PID controller.

 This is useful if you are not using the :ref:`SysId toolsuite <docs/software/pathplanning/system-identification/index:System Identification>`.
 Additionally, even if you are using it, it is useful to see and understand the behavior of changing the values of the constants in different situations.

-Prerequisites
-^^^^^^^^^^^^^

-Evaluating the performance of a particular PID gain set is best done by analyzing a plot of :term:`output` and :term:`setpoint`.
-Additionally, plotting the :term:`output` "control effort" can be useful to determine if the system has reached its maximum ability to exert force.

-General Techniques
-^^^^^^^^^^^^^^^^^^

-Most PID tuning will follow the following steps:

-1. Set :math:`K_p`, :math:`K_i`, and :math:`K_d` to zero.
-2. Increase :math:`K_p` until the :term:`output` starts to oscillate around the :term:`setpoint`.
-3. Increase :math:`K_d` as much as possible without introducing jittering in the :term:`system response`.
-4. *In some cases*, increase :math:`K_i` if :term:`output` gets "stuck" before convergin to the :term:`setpoint`.

-.. important:: Adding an integral gain to the :term:`controller` is often a sub-optimal way to eliminate :term:`steady-state error`.
-A better approach would be to tune it with an integrator added to the :term:`plant`, but this requires a :term:`model`.

-.. note:: When "increasing" a value, multiply it by two until the expected effect is observed.
-Similarly, when "decreasing" a value, divide by two.
-Once you find the point where the expected effect starts or stops, switch to "bumping" the value up and down by ~10% until the behavior is good enough.

 Mechanism Walkthrough - Flywheel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^